JacquesLucke/animation_nodes_manual/content/developer_guide/extensions/introduction/index.md

 Add your nodes inside the `nodes` directory or any of its sub-directories.
 The directory and its sub-directories should each have an empty `__init__.py` file as we mentioned before.
-Check the [Node Development]({{< ref "node_development"
->}}) guide for information on how to create nodes or check the Animation Nodes source for examples on how to write nodes.
+Check the [Node Development][node_dev] guide for information on how to create nodes or check the Animation Nodes source for examples on how to write nodes.

 ## UI